-(iii) Section\8(e)(2) as originally written ereatescreated a defense to an action under Section § 4(a)(2) or Section § 5 to avoid a transfer if the transfer results from enforcement of a security interest in compliance with Article 9 of the Uniform Commercial Code.
-The amendments exclude from that defense acceptance of collateral in full or partial satisfaction of the obligations it secures (a so-called remedy sometimes referred to as "strict foreclosure").
+(3) Section 8(e)(2) as originally written created a defense to an action under § 4(a)(2) or § 5 to avoid a transfer if the transfer results from enforcement of a security interest in compliance with Article 9 of the Uniform Commercial Code.
+The amendments exclude from that defense acceptance of collateral in full or partial satisfaction of the obligation it secures (a remedy sometimes referred to as "strict foreclosure").

 Series Organizations.
-A new Section§ 11 provides that each "protected series" of a "series organization" is to be treated as a person for purposes of the Act, even if it is not treated as a legal entityperson for other purposes.
+A new § 11 provides that each "protected series" of a "series organization" is to be treated as a person for purposes of the Act, even if it is not treated as a person for other purposes.
 This change responds to the emergence of the "series organization" as a significant form of business organization.

 Medium Neutrality.
-In order to accommodate modern storage media, referencestechnology, the reference in the Act to a "writing" have has been replaced with "record," and related changes made.
+In order to accommodate modern technology, the references in the Act to a "writing" have been replaced with "record," and related changes made.